Webster's Dictionary: Successor dictionaries

-New and Revised Edition 1847
+1847 and 1859 editions

-Upon Webster's death in 1843, the unsold books and all rights to the copyright and name "Webster" were purchased by brothers George and Charles Merriam, who then hired Webster's son-in-law Chauncey A. Goodrich, a professor at Yale College, to oversee revisions.
-Goodrich's New and Revised Edition appeared on September 24, 1847, and a Revised and Enlarged edition in 1859, which added a section of illustrations indexed to the text.
+G & C Merriam Co. hired Webster's son-in-law Chauncey A. Goodrich, a professor at Yale, to oversee revisions.
+Goodrich's New and Revised Edition was published in 1847, and a Revised and Enlarged edition in 1859, which added a section of illustrations indexed to the text.
 His revisions remained close to Webster's work, but removed what later editors referred to as his "excrescences".